 See the third branch of government in action during a courthouse tour at the Thomas F. Eagleton Federal Courthouse downtown.
 Tours can be customized to meet your scouts' needs.
 Boy Scouts can also work on their Citizenship in the Nation badge requirements with self-guided activities and Girl Scouts can work toward Inside Government.
 Call 314-244-2410 or visit the courthouse website for more information.

-Upper Limits Indoor Rock Gyms offer badge programs and scout activities as well as a discount to scouts in uniform on Monday nights.
-Scouting programs are offered at all three area locations.
-For details, call 314-991-2516 for information on the Maryland Heights location, 636-735-3270 for the Chesterfield location and 314-241-7625 for information on the downtown location, or visit the Upper Limits website.
+Upper Limits Indoor Rock Gyms offer badge programs for scouts ages 11 and up.
+Upper Limits also offers a discount to scouts in uniform on Monday nights.
+For details, call 314-241-7625 or visit the Upper Limits website.

 World Bird Sanctuary